 The Pixel lineup always runs stock Android.
 While this version isn't exactly ASOP (Android Open Source Project), it's about as close as you will get to "pure" Android outside of custom ROMs.
-It will have a few enhancements for Pixel users, such as Active Edge and additional special features which Google decides to add to the Pixel 4.
+It will have a few enhancements for Pixel users, such as Active Edge and additional special features which Google decides to add.

 - Version: stock Android (Pixel version)

 The Pixel 4 XL will have a small screen size decrease from 6.3 inches to 6.23 inches.
 The Pixel 4 will actually be larger at 5.7 inches.
 Both will have OLED panels (more than likely produced by Samsung) with support for HDR and always-on display.
 As far as the resolutions are concerned, the Pixel 4 will have the same resolution as its predecessor but the Pixel 4 XL will actually have a higher 3040 x 1440 (the Pixel 3 XL was 2960 x 1440).
 With this combination, Google is following Apple's direction with both phones having the same ppi despite their differences in size.

 The screen will use the P3 gamut for the first time (the same used by iPhones), allowing for higher color accuracy.